Genetics and personal characteristics may play a part in the development of alcohol-related disorders.

 Screening for Alcohol Use Disorder

 Some people may not know that their amount of drinking could be a problem.
 Others know but do not want to admit that they have an alcohol problem.
 Therefore, health care practitioners do not wait for people to ask for help.
 They may suspect alcohol use disorder in people whose behavior changes inexplicably or whose behavior becomes self-destructive.
 They may also suspect alcohol use disorder when medical problems, such as high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more or stomach inflammation (gastritis Gastritis Gastritis is inflammation of the stomach lining.
-The inflammation can be caused by many factors, including infection, stress resulting from severe illness, injury, certain drugs, and disorders... read more ), do not respond to usual treatment.
+The inflammation can be caused by many factors, including infection, stress resulting from severe illness, injury, use of aspirin and other nonsteroidal... read more ), do not respond to usual treatment.